Generalised Kato classes on CM elliptic curves of rank 2: -adic -functions

 \section{$p$-adic $L$-functions}

-In this section we recall the two $p$-adic $L$-functions that will appear in our arguments, one due to Katz \cite{Katz49} attached to Hecke characters of an imaginary quadratic fields, and another due to Hsieh \cite{hsieh-triple} attached to triple products of modular forms in Hida families.
+In this section we recall the two $p$-adic $L$-functions that will appear in our arguments, one due to Katz \cite{Katz49} attached to Hecke characters of an imaginary quadratic field, and another due to Hsieh \cite{hsieh-triple} (extending and refining earlier constructions due to Harris--Tilouine \cite{harris-tilouine} and Darmon--Rotger \cite{DR1}) attached to triple products of modular forms in Hida families.